 Mental health is about how we think, feel and behave.
 One in four people in the UK have a mental health problem at some point in their lives that affects their daily life, relationships or physical health.

 Mental health problems can affect anyone, regardless of age, race, gender or social background.
-Without care and treatment, mental health problems can have a serious affect on the individual and those around them.
-Every year more than 250,000 people are admitted to psychiatric hospitals and over 4,000 people commit suicide.
+Without care and treatment, mental health problems can have a serious effect on the individual and those around them.
+Every year more than 250,000 people are admitted to psychiatric hospitals and over 6500 people commit suicide.

 The Mental Capacity Act came fully into force on 1 October 2007.
-It aims to protect people who cannot make decisions for themselves due to a learning disability or a mental health condition, for example Alzheimer’s disease, or for any other reason.
+It aims to protect people who cannot make decisions for themselves due to a learning disability or a mental health condition, for example, Alzheimer’s disease.
 It provides clear guidelines for carers and professionals about who can take decisions in which situations.